scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** cold

 You conjure an barrage of icicles, hitting all adjacent creatures and blasting an area 3 tiles wide and 4 tiles long adjacent to you.
 Make a spellcasting roll against the creatures Stamina save.
-On success they take 2 wounds in cold damage, being staggered on a critical.
+On success they take 2/0 in cold damage, being staggered on a critical.

-Add a wound die for every level cast above 3rd.
+Add 0/1 in cold damage for every level cast above 3rd.

 #### Major Image
 *3rd level*